Extremal independence in discrete random systems: Applications in random graphs

 \subsection{Maximum clique-extension counts}

 Let $k\geq 3$ be an integer.
-In this section, we find the asymptotical distribution of the maximum number of $k$-clique extensions in the random graph $\mathcal G_{n, p}$.
-For $i\in[n]$, let $X_i$ be the number of $k$-cliques containing $i$.
-Below, we show that Theorem~\ref{Tmain} implies the asymptotical distribution of the maximum value of $X_i$ over $i\in[n]$.
+In this section, we find the asymptotic distribution of the maximum number of $k$-clique extensions in the random graph $\mathcal G_{n, p}$.
+For $i\in[n]$, let $X_i$ be the number of $k$-cliques containing \red{vertex} $i$.
+Below, we show that Theorem~\ref{Tmain} implies the asymptotic distribution of the maximum value of $X_i$ over $i\in[n]$.

 Let